 Avoidant/Restrictive Food Intake Disorder (ARFID) is a type of eating disorder in which individuals compulsively and, in some cases, totally avoid eating certain types of food.
-This disorder is often connected with a poor body image or a feeling of being overweight, leading the sufferer to avoid eating fatty foods, meat, carbs, etc. While it’s commonly held that these kinds of foods cause weight gain, ARFID can lead to severe nutritional imbalance and other health risks.
+ARFID is different from other eating disorders such as anorexia nervosa in that it is not primarily driven by concerns about body weight or image, though ARFID can lead to severe nutritional imbalance and other health risks.

 The Health Risks that Come with ARFID

-Although, when in combination with anorexia nervosa, ARFID can contribute to extreme weight loss, it doesn’t always result in malnutrition; in some cases, the individual with ARFID’s body mass index is high.
-However, it may cause a severe nutritional imbalance leading to health consequences.
+Although ARFID can contribute to extreme weight loss, it doesn’t always result in malnutrition; in some cases, the individual with ARFID’s body mass index is high.
+However, it may cause a severe nutritional imbalance, leading to health consequences.
 Because of this, specialized eating disorder treatment is often required in long-term cases.

 - Avoiding some kinds of texture (gooey, crispy, etc.)